jeremytammik/RvtLock3r/README.md

 - Repeat until happy
 - Read all selected parameter values and store as ground truth with element and parameter ids

+Keep in mind that many documents may be open and each one has its own ground truth.
+So, we need to keep track of separate ground truth data for each open document.

 ## Storage

 The ground truth data triples containing the data required for integrity validation needs to be stored somewhere.
 That could be hard-wired directly into the add-in code for a specific BIM, stored in an external text file, within the `RVT` document, or elsewhere; it may be `JSON` formatted; it may be encrypted; still to be decided.